enthdegree/f100/readme.md

 Fine points of disassembly:

 - There is a FPC (Flexible Printed Circuit) connecting the top cover to the camera body under the side opposite the LCD.
 It is easy to rip if you don’t know it’s there.
 To remove the top cover safely I lifted it off lift it off as pictured in Figure 2.
 You have to lift the cover off with one hand and unscrew the two retainer screws with the other.
+See page A-30 of the repair manual.
 - The metal grip/battery compartment is electrically grounded with a copper clip retained by one of the screws.
-A blue wire is soldered onto that clip, and the wire’s opposite end leads to some FPC deep inside the body.
-I desoldered the wire from the clip to avoid the wire snapping during grip removal.
+See "Grip" on page D-13 of the repair manual.
+A blue wire is soldered onto that clip, leading into to some FPC inside the body.
+I desoldered it to avoid the wire snapping during handling.
 The wire and clip is visible in Figure 3, circled in white.

 <figure>
 <img src="./images/f100_top_cover_removal.jpg" alt=“f100_top_cover_removal.jpg" width="95%">